jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-22.md

 Concessionaire until their disposal to Qualified Distribution Utilities which are in a position to take over the responsibility for operating, maintaining, upgrading, and expanding said assets.
-All transmission and subtransmission related liabilities of NPC shall be transferred to and assumed by the PSALM.
+All transmission and subtransmission related liabilities of NAPOCOR shall be transferred to and assumed by the PSALM.
 Page 73 of 100(b) TRANSCO shall negotiate with and thereafter transfer such functions, assets, and associated liabilities to the Qualified Distribution Utility or